SecretlyElvis/eks-experiment/README.md

 - Note: the IAM policy `alb-ingress-controller-policy` was created as part of infrastructure standup.

-- Create an IAM role and Kubernetes service account named `aws-load-balancer-controller` in the kube-system namespace, a cluster role, and a cluster role binding for the load balancer controller to use with the following command.
+- Create an IAM role and Kubernetes service account named `aws-load-balancer-controller` in the kube-system namespace, a cluster role, and a cluster role binding for the load balancer controller to use with the following command:

 ```
 eksctl create iamserviceaccount \